-The upside is that any remaining tax credit can be carried forward and applied to next year’s taxes.
-In this scenario, if Homeowner #2 pays the government at least $4,500 in taxes for the following year, they can utilize the rest of the credit.
+The upside is that any remaining tax credit can be carried forward and applied to the homeowner’s next year’s taxes.
+In this scenario, if Homeowner #2 pays the government at least $3,300 in taxes for the following year, they can utilize the rest of the credit.

 To learn how to fill out the applicable IRS forms to claim your federal tax credit, visit our Solar Learning Center Article, Claiming the Federal Tax Credit.

 Or to learn how to fill out the applicable IRS forms to claim your federal tax credit over two tax cycles, visit our Solar Learning Center article, Claiming the Federal Tax Credit Over Two Tax Cycles.